JanHett/Spice-Engine/README.md

 ## Node Types

-*Note on in/outputs: optional In/Outputs are wrapped in [ square brackets ].
+*Note on in/outputs:* optional inputs are wrapped in [ square brackets ].
+Unspecified obligatory inputs are automatically deferred to the parent recipe.
 In/outputs wrapped in [[double square brackets]] are optional and hidden until they are relevant.

-Unspecified obligatory in/outputs are automatically deferred to the parent recipe.*
+Currently unimplemented node types are set in *italic*.
+The planned release version is noted after the pipe "|" (some features might be missing upon release).

 ### Data I/O

-#### Asset
+#### *Asset | v 0.1.0*

 Reads or writes a source file.